Plaristote/crails/README.md

 The installation of the Crails Framework should have added a ruby script named 'crails' in your bin directory.
 You can use it to create application this way:

-    crails create -h # Check out the options first (support for databases and all that) crails create application_name --use-mongodb --use-mongo-session-store
+    crails new -h # Check out the options first (support for databases and all that) crails new application_name --use-mongodb --use-mongo-session-store

-By default, the project will build in release mode, which means it'll link to the production server.
-Don't forget to change CMAKE_BUILD_TYPE in your CMakeCache.txt file if you want to link to the developer server instead.
+By default, the project will build in developer mode, which means it'll link to the debug server.
+Don't forget to change CMAKE_BUILD_TYPE in your CMakeCache.txt file if you want to link to the release server instead.

 Now that your crails application is ready, check out the [COOKBOOK](COOKBOOK.md) to see all the neat things you can do with it !